What is the difference between decolonisation and repatriation?

 We can even change our perspective on objects from Britain.
 For example, this tombstone from Housesteads on Hadrian’s Wall, portraying a Syrian archer, has interesting stories to tell about the arrival of people from outside of Britain in the Roman period.
 This is something we have yet to do in a more obvious way in our Hadrian’s Wall gallery as we concentrate on traditional perspectives of the Roman occupation of Britain.
 Here we could use a decolonising approach to tell a very different story about Hadrian’s Wall and the Roman Empire.

 Repatriation is an important issue that is part of an approach to decolonising a museum but means something very specific.
 This is when objects that were historically taken without permission, or have special significance, are returned to their country of origin.
 It is something that the Museum has already done; in 2006 we returned the human remains of three Australian Aboriginals to Australia.
 Here there was a strong case to reunite these individuals with the communities they came from and make amends for a past wrong.

 The idea of repatriation does not mean that the Museum is going to send everything back to its country of origin.
 The majority of the items in the collections were collected with no issue.
 However in many cases, because it happened so long ago, we do not have good records of how objects came into the collection and we have more research to do.
-This means that there are potentially items that were looted or given as gifts under pressure, and these may well then be open to a repatriation claim.
+This means that there are potentially items that were looted or given as gifts under pressure, and these may well then be open to a proposal for repatriation.

-In these instances the Museum will work collaboratively with whoever is making the claim to resolve the issue in an ethical and legal way.
+In these instances the Museum will work collaboratively with whoever is making the proposal to resolve the issue in an ethical and legal way.
 We do not want to ignore past injustices and will work positively to put them right, and at the same time hopefully establish a positive relationship with a source community.